-When you configure your router, you will need to enter your login name and password in the router's configuration menus.
-After your network and firewall are configured, the firewall will perform the login task when needed, and you will no longer need to run the login program from your PC.
+When you configure your router, you need to enter your login name and password in the router's configuration menus.
+After your network and router are configured, the router will perform the login task when needed, and you will no longer need to run the login program from your PC.
 It is not necessary to uninstall the login program.